Bertrand Chamayou piano

 Bertrand Chamayou’s elegant piano playing is paralleled by his quite unique ability to devise a programme.

 Absolute discretion in his private life and a level of integrity at the keyboard which others can only aspire to if they want to succeed.
 But if Bertrand Chamayou is a faithful knight in the service of his works in the noblest sense of the term, he is neither a censor nor a killjoy.
 His quest for legibility is never dull and his reverence for the score never implies detachment.
-With Liszt and Saint-Saëns, you can expect a chivalrous approach, sweat, adrenaline and dazzling risk-taking.
-Although he believes first and foremost that Fauré rewards hard work, this does not negate inspiration, and it is primarily out of respect for the listener that he will not share a less than painstakingly perfect performance.
+With Saint-Saëns, you can expect a chivalrous approach, sweat, adrenaline and dazzling risk-taking.
+Although he believes that music rewards hard work, this does not negate inspiration, and it is primarily out of respect for the listener that he will not share a less than painstakingly perfect performance.